 Optimize Product Images

 Your product images are arguably the most important aspect of Bing shopping optimization.
-Including quality images of your product can help your Shopping ads stand out from the competition, improving clicks and conversions in the process.
+Quality images of your product can help your Shopping ads stand out from the competition, improving clicks and conversions.

 In April of last year, Bing made it possible for advertisers to add additional images to their product offer feeds.
 Instead of choosing one key image for your product, you can add up to 11 total images.
 Take advantage of this feature by showing your product from different angles or with different staging elements.
 Select one to serve as the featured image for the product and the rest will appear as thumbnails.
 Images must be